DougBurke/chandraobs/notes/display.md

    landing page

- - information on the target (e.g. wikipedia) since I think NED/SIMBAD would be a bit too much
+ - information on the target (e.g. wikipedia) since I think NED/SIMBAD would be a bit too much.
+Actually, trying out a SIMBAD search; perhaps should include positional information in the search (definitely need to protect/hide characters in the name).

  - ADS view of papers about this object/class of object/... by this PI